 Graves' disease is a disorder of the immune system resulting in the overproduction of hormones by the thyroid gland, or hyperthyroidism.
 Like most other immune system irregularities, its cause is unknown, though research to date has shown that heredity, age, gender and stress level are risk factors for the condition.
 Graves' disease is the most frequent cause of hyperthyroidism and is most common in women between 20 and 40 years of age.
 Graves' disease is usually treatable and may even resolve on its own in a few months.
 Left untreated, however, a severe case can become life-threatening.
+If you believe you have Graves' disease and are seeking treatment, call Southside Eye Care at (757) 484-0101 to schedule a consultation with our knowledgeable eye doctors!

-Symptoms of Graves' Disease
+Symptoms Of Graves' Disease

 Graves' disease causes many symptoms similar to those found in patients with other types of hyperthyroidism, but is the only form of hyperthyroidism to affect the eyes.
 About half of the patients with Graves' disease have eye symptoms, including: bulging eyes, dry eyes, pressure, pain, redness or puffiness of the eyes, excessive tearing, light sensitivity and double vision.
 Since the thyroid gland helps to regulate multiple organs and muscles, the other symptoms of Graves' disease are many and varied, affecting numerous parts of the body.
 Symptoms of Graves' disease may include: